Robert Speight

-Robert Speight (2 October 1867 – 8 September 1949) was a notable New Zealand geologist, university professor and museum curator.
+Robert Speight (2 October 1867 – 8 September 1949) was a British-born New Zealand geologist, university professor and museum curator.

 Early life

 Speight was born in Stockton-on-Tees, Durham, England in 1867.
 When he was about 12, his family emigrated to New Zealand.
 His father, a strong disciplinarian, was a teacher at the school at Tai Tapu, which is a rural village some 9 km south of the Christchurch suburb of Halswell.
 Robert Speight gained a scholarship at Christchurch Boys' High School and it is said that his daily travels along the foot of the Port Hills, an extinct shield volcano, raised his interest in volcanology.
 His father transferred to St. Albans School and the family moved to Christchurch, and Speight continued his education at Canterbury College.
 He graduated in 1888 with a Bachelor of Arts, and in 1889 with a Master of Arts with first class honours in mathematics.